-16 years of pediatric experience helping families with their physical and mental health has taught me that something is really wrong.
-We live in a culture of constant criticism that makes us anxious people.
-Anxious parents produce anxious kids, and that anxiety is at epidemic levels.
-In the latest research by the APA, 91% of Gen Z kids said they felt physical or emotional symptoms, such as depression or anxiety, associated with stress.
-Nevermind that preoccupied parents at work are less productive workers.
+Two decades of pediatric experience helping families with their physical and mental health has taught me that something is really wrong.
+We live in a culture of constant criticism that makes us anxious people, and that anxiety is at epidemic levels.
+Now, in the latest research by the APA, 91% of Gen Z kids said they felt physical or emotional symptoms, such as depression or anxiety, associated with stress.

 “This has got to stop!”
 I thought.
 How do you help a child with anxiety?
-You start with the parent-child relationship, and I came up with a game-changer.
+You start with the parent-child relationship, and I came up with a game-changer called Sigh, See, Start.
 Now I want to share the hope that we CAN step out of the anxiety epidemic and enjoy our lives.
-I have been amazed and grateful at the ways my own children have grown in confidence after I started using my own 3 Steps and losing my should.

 So how can I be a better parent?
 What are the best parenting skills?
 That’s what we’ll explore together.

-The Facebook group, no more ShouldStorm, is a fun place where a group of parents and people who love parents are exploring together what should-free parenting might be.
+Or join our Facebook group, Should-Free Parenting, a fun place where a group of parents and people who love parents are exploring together what should-free parenting might be.
 Oh, and you can follow me on TikTok now!

-Disclaimer: I may be a doctor, but I’m not your doctor.
-Videos, Blogs, Webinars and Handouts are for general education and do not constitute medical advice and cannot replace the rich care you can get in the context of a therapeutic relationship with your doctor.
-If I am your doctor, remember I can’t do the doctoring part of our relationship in the virtual space.
-Call my office when you need me and we’ll do a visit.
-Feel free to comment on the blogs, share what you’d like to me talk about next, or join the discussion on facebook.
+Disclaimer: Videos, Blogs, Webinars, and Handouts are for general education and do not constitute medical advice, and cannot replace the rich care you can get in the context of a therapeutic relationship with your doctor.
+My posts represent my ideas and mine alone.
+Feel free to comment on the blogs, share what you’d like to me talk about next, or join the discussion on Facebook.